jqyDee/c-vulkan/README.md

-# C-Vulkan Wrapper for c
+# C-Vulkan wrapper written in C
 vulkan wrapper in c

 # **THIS IS PROBABLY NEVER GETTING TOUCHED AGAIN!**